Beginnerbakes

 Instructions

-1. Preheat your oven to 350°F (175°C).
-Line two baking sheets with parchment paper and set aside.
+1. Preheat your oven to 350 degrees F (175 degrees C).
+Line two baking sheets with parchment paper and set them aside.

-2. In a medium mixing bowl, whisk together the all-purpose flour, baking soda, ground ginger, cinnamon, cloves, nutmeg, and salt until evenly combined.
+2. In a medium mixing bowl, whisk together the flour, baking soda, ginger, cinnamon, cloves, nutmeg, and salt until the spices are evenly distributed.

-3. In a large bowl, cream the softened butter and light brown sugar together using a hand mixer or sturdy wooden spoon until light and fluffy, about 2-3 minutes.
+3. In a large bowl, cream the softened butter and light brown sugar with a hand mixer or sturdy wooden spoon until lighter and fluffy, about 2 to 3 minutes.

-5. Gradually add the dry ingredients to the wet ingredients, mixing gently until just combined.
-Avoid overmixing to ensure tender biscuit bites.
+5. Add the dry ingredients to the wet ingredients in two additions, mixing gently just until no dry streaks remain.
+Avoid overmixing so the biscuit bites stay tender.

-6. Scoop about 1 tablespoon of dough per biscuit.
-Roll into small balls and space them about 2 inches apart on the prepared baking sheets.
+6. Scoop about 1 tablespoon dough for each bite, roll into small balls, and space them about 2 inches apart on the prepared baking sheets.

-7. Flatten each dough ball gently with your palm or the bottom of a glass to form discs about 1/2 inch thick.
+7. Flatten each dough ball gently with your palm or the bottom of a glass until it is about 1/2 inch thick.

-9. Remove from oven and let biscuits cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+9. Cool the biscuits on the baking sheet for 5 minutes, then move them to a wire rack.

-13. Store gingerbread biscuit bites in an airtight container at room temperature for up to 5 days or freeze for longer freshness.
+12. Store the cooled gingerbread biscuit bites in an airtight container at room temperature for up to 5 days, or freeze them for longer storage.

 Frequently Asked Questions